unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Outline.md

 # Outline Settings

-Outlines are one of the most important elements that  affect the impression of a cell-animated image.
+Outlines are one of the most important elements that  affect the impression of a cell-animated images.
 You can specify the thickness of the outline not just numerically, but can also change the thickness in detail using a special map.
 You can also specify  the color not just numerically but blend outline colors with the character body colors.
 UTS offers two methods to generate outlines: one is to stretch polygons in the normal direction, and the other is to apply a scale value to the mesh.

 <img src="images/InspectorOutlineSettings.png" width="573">
 <br/><br/>